sefffal/Octofitter.jl/docs/src/rel-astrom.md

 ```@example 1
-model = Octofitter.LogDensityModel(HD82134; autodiff=:ForwardDiff, verbosity=4) # defaults are ForwardDiff, and verbosity=0
+model = Octofitter.LogDensityModel(HD82134)
 ```

 This type implements the julia LogDensityProblems.jl interface and can be passed to a wide variety of samplers.

 ### A note on automatic differentiation
-Julia has many packages for calculating the gradients of arbitrary code, and several are supported with Octofitter. `:ForwardDiff` is a very robust choice for forward-mode auto-diff, and it works well on most codes and models. `:Enzyme` is a state-of-the-art auto-diff forward and reverse mode package that works with many, but not all models.
+Julia has many packages for calculating the gradients of arbitrary code, and several are supported with Octofitter. `autodiff=:ForwardDiff` is a very robust choice for forward-mode auto-diff, and it works well on most codes and models. `:Enzyme` is a state-of-the-art auto-diff forward and reverse mode package that works with many, but not all models.
 Give it a try for a free speed-boost, but fall back to `ForwardDiff` if you see an error message or crash.
 The `:Zygote` reverse diff package is also partially supported, but usually only of interest when fitting gaussian-process models.
 If you absolutely must, you can fallback to `:FiniteDiff` which uses classical finite differencing methods to approximate gradients for un-differentiable code.